DenysRudenko/Project-2/README.md

 #### 1st page:
 * Instructions

-The first page is explanation how to play the quiz.
+The first page explains how to play the quiz.

 #### 2nd page:
 * Questions